Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

 The input parameters to provide are:

-  - Input image (mandatory): represents the main result of the service that is used as input, such as for example: Sentinel-3 SLSTR composite, where the main map is the pixels that represent a False Colour Infrared RGB composite.
+  - Input image (mandatory): represents the output of the job that is the main subject of the map to be generated, such as for example: Sentinel-3 SLSTR composite, where the main map is the pixels that represent a False Colour Infrared RGB composite.
 It must be put as Main map otherwise the result would be overlaid with the others and would no longer be seen in the final .pdf file.
-  - Background image(s) (not mandatory): secondary results of the service that are used as input
+  - Background image(s) (not mandatory): secondary results of the job that are used as input.
-  - Area of interest (not mandatory): specify the AOI of the service.
+  - Area of interest (not mandatory): specify the AOI of the input image considered for the genration of the map.
-  - World zone name (not mandatory): name of the AOI that, if specified, appears in the legend of the final results.
+  - World zone name (not mandatory): name of the geographical area of the map that, if specified, appears in the legend of the final results.
 If not specified, the field will be filled in by the string: “Area of interest”.
-  - Map Title ( mandatory): field where the title of the final result is specified.
+  - Map Title (mandatory): the title of the generated map.

   ..
 NOTE:: The length of the string must be  less than or equal to 45 characters.